Holzschneider/ping/README.md

 1. Open `index.html` in your web browser
 2. The game will load automatically
-3. Click the "START GAME" button to begin playing
+3. **Single Player**: Click the "START GAME" button to play against the AI
-4. To play with a friend, click **SHARE** and send them the magic link
+4. **Multiplayer**: Click "INVITE PLAYER" to generate a shareable link for multiplayer

 ## How to Play